pingidentity/pingdirectory-go-client/configurationapi/docs/AddReplicationAssurancePolicyRequest.md

 ### NewAddReplicationAssurancePolicyRequest

-`func NewAddReplicationAssurancePolicyRequest(policyName string, enabled bool, evaluationOrderIndex int32, localLevel EnumreplicationAssurancePolicyLocalLevelProp, remoteLevel EnumreplicationAssurancePolicyRemoteLevelProp, timeout string, ) *AddReplicationAssurancePolicyRequest`
+`func NewAddReplicationAssurancePolicyRequest(policyName string, evaluationOrderIndex int32, timeout string, ) *AddReplicationAssurancePolicyRequest`

 NewAddReplicationAssurancePolicyRequest instantiates a new AddReplicationAssurancePolicyRequest object This constructor will assign default values to properties that have it defined,